 Koerner Hall

-Tafelmusik’s opening concerts of the season are devoted to the music of two mavericks of their era.
+Tafelmusik’s season opening concerts are devoted to masterpieces by two mavericks of their era.

-The first and only female professor at the Paris Conservatory during the 19th century, Farrenc was a trailblazer whose Symphony no. 3 caught the attention of critics at its Paris premiere in 1849.
-Her “strong and spirited work” boldly held its own alongside the other piece sharing the program that April evening—Beethoven’s Symphony no. 5.
+The first and only female professor at the Paris Conservatory in the 19th century, Louise Farrenc was a groundbreaker whose Symphony no. 3 premiered to critical acclaim in 1849 alongside Ludwig van Beethoven’s Symphony no. 5.

 Box Office